gwdevhub/gwlauncher/README.md

 *   Load dll plugins and texmods (see below)
 *   Open source

-### Installation

 * * *

 1. Click [download](https://github.com/GregLando113/gwlauncher/releases) below.
-2. Select the most recent revision executable.
-The regular version requires the [.NET 6 Desktop Runtime (x86)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+2. Select the latest release.
 3. Put the executable in its own folder!
-It will create three files (Settings.json, Accounts.json, GWML.dll) in the same location you put the executable when you launch it.
+It will create files (Settings.json, Accounts.json, d3d9.dll) in the same location when you launch it.
 4. Run the executable.
+5. If you do not have the [.NET 6 Desktop Runtime (x86)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed, it will prompt you to download it.

 ### Usage